 People’s psychological attitudes in society as a whole toward deceit-based sexual acts are reflected by legal trials and convictions as well as new legislation.
 Here are a few representative examples:

 In 2009, California-resident Julio Morales was convicted for rape by fraud for sneaking into the dark bedroom of an 18-year old woman and having sex with her under the false pretense of being the woman’s boyfriend who had just left.
 The conviction was eventually overturned because the law of 1872 only criminalizes rape by fraud when someone impersonates a woman’s husband in order to get her consent.
 This loophole was closed when Assembly Bill 65 and Senate Bill 59 were signed into law in 2013.

 In 2000 an Israeli man Eran Ben Avraham was convicted of fraud for pretending to be a pilot and a medical doctor in order to have sex with a woman.
-In Israel pilots and medical doctors are held in particularly high esteem by women and their mothers (Bilsky, 2009).
+In Israel pilots and medical doctors are held in particularly high esteem by women and by their mothers (Bilsky, 2009).

 In 2010 a married Israeli Arab Muslim man, Sabbar Kashur, was convicted of rape by deception after pretending to be a Jewish bachelor interested in a long-term relationship prior to having sex with a Jewish woman he just met.
 His initial sentence of two years but his sentence was eventually reduced to nine months.

 Starting in 2014 Ricardo Agnant posed as an NFL football player for the Miami Dolphins by the name of Maserati Rick in order to pick up women.
 He backed up his story by inventing a digital personality whose persona was based on images from his one-time participation in a regional combine at the Dolphins facility in 2014 as well as photoshopped images of Dolphin players.
 Agnant’s scam was revealed in 2017 but he was never tried or convicted.